 For the next 4 years I thought about my idea, I looked into what would be involved, and each time I did it was the patents which struck fear in me.
 It was a world I knew nothing about, I knew I would be out of my depth and that put me off continuously.
 However, after a sad end to 2007 when my Grandad passed away, followed closely by my aunt in February and my uncle in September 2008, I realised that life was too short not to give my idea ago.

 From my first meeting with the patent attorneys in January 2009, it took 3 years to get P2 to the market with the design of our current model.
 Did everything run smoothly?……NO is the simple answer!
 I have attached a picture of the first attempts that were made by a factory at manufacturing our grip, unfortunately they were no more than a hard plastic with as much grip as a bar of soap!
 The worst thing is that this wasn’t even the worst attempt.
 The grey grip pictured, sent by the manufacturer, is a material that could only be compared to lagging for pipes, so for a plumber they would have been useful but not anyone trying to improve their putting.
+You can evene improve your putting at home.
 It was unfortunately money down the drain as everything out of Chinese factories is paid for before leaving the country.

 Take care until then,